 Craig Bernick is President and Chief Executive Officer of Glen Hill Farm, a breeding and racing operation based in Ocala, Florida, as well as a managing partner in Elevage Bloodstock, which invests in stallion shares and broodmares.
 A former Breeders Cup Director, Bernick launched the Wagering Committee and was co-chairman of the Racing and Nominations Committee.

 In addition to supporting many thoroughbred charities, Bernick is an officer of the Lavin Family Foundation, which supports education, after-school and health programs in the Chicago area.
 Before entering the thoroughbred business, Bernick was a business development and marketing executive at The Alberto-Culver Company.
-Bernick recently founded the Thoroughbred Idea Foundation.
+Bernick founded the Thoroughbred Idea Foundation in 2018.